 As previously disclosed, on January 31, 2023, we received a written notice from the staff of Nasdaq's Listing Qualifications Department, notifying us that, for the 30 consecutive business day period between December 15, 2022 through January 30, 2023, the bid price for our common stock had closed below the \$1.00 per share minimum bid price requirement for continued listing on Nasdaq pursuant to Nasdaq Listing Rule 5450(a)(1), or the Minimum Bid Price Requirement.
-In accordance with Nasdaq Listing Rule 5810(c)(3)(A), we have 180 calendar days, or until July 31, 2023 to regain compliance with the Minimum Bid Price Requirement.
+In accordance with Nasdaq Listing Rule 5810(c)(3)(A), we were given 180 calendar days, or until July 31, 2023, to regain compliance with the Minimum Bid Price Requirement.
+On July 24, 2023, we applied to transfer of our listing from The Nasdaq Global Market to The Nasdaq Capital Market, which transfer was approved effective August 2, 2023.
+In connection therewith, we were granted an additional 180-day grace period, or until January 29, 2024, to regain compliance with the Minimum Bid Price Requirement.
 If we fail to satisfy the continued listing requirements of Nasdaq, such as the Minimum Bid Price Requirement, Nasdaq may take steps to delist our common stock.
 Such a delisting would likely have a negative effect on the price of our common stock and may, among other things, adversely impact our ability to raise additional capital or enter into strategic transactions.
 See "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 for additional information.